-- 5 In answer to paragraph 5 of the SOC, Westpac: - (a) admits that during the Relevant Period, it entered into agreements from time to time with automobile dealers (Dealers) to facilitate the introduction of credit business to Westpac by Dealers (Dealer Agreements); and - (b) otherwise denies the allegations in paragraph 5 of the SOC. - 6 In answer to paragraph 6 of the SOC, during the Relevant Period, Westpac:
+- 5 In answer to paragraph 5 of the SOC, St. George: - (a) admits that during the Relevant Period, it entered into agreements from time to time with automobile dealers (Dealers) to facilitate the introduction of credit business to St. George by Dealers (Dealer Agreements) until 1 March 2015, when it ceased to enter into Dealer Agreements or receive automobile loan offers from customers via Dealers; and

+(b) otherwise denies the allegations in paragraph 5 of the SOC.

+6 In answer to paragraph 6 of the SOC, during the Relevant Period, St. George:

-- (a) as to sub-paragraph 6(a) of the SOC, says that Dealer Agreements, among other things, set out the terms on which, and the form and manner in which Dealers were permitted to submit credit offers from customers to enter into Car Loans; - (b) as to sub-paragraph 6(b) of the SOC, says that the terms of Dealer Agreements, among other things, required Dealers to: - (i) comply with all laws and requirements of authorities in connection with the Dealer's licensing status;
+- (a) as to sub-paragraph 6(a) of the SOC, says that Dealer Agreements, among other things, set out the terms on which, and the form and manner in which Dealers were permitted to submit credit offers from customers to enter into Car Loans; - (b) as to sub-paragraph 6(b) of the SOC, says that the terms of Dealer Agreements, among other things, required Dealers to: - comply with all laws and requirements of authorities in connection with the Dealer's licensing status;